dlukes/corpy/docs/guides/clean_env.rst

     Traceback (most recent call last):
       File ..., line 2, in <module>
         sort_numbers(numbers)
-    NameError: name 'numbers' is not defined
+    NameError: global 'numbers' exists but hidden by corpy.util.clean_env.
+Trying to access it may be a mistake?
+See: https://corpy.readthedocs.io/en/stable/guides/clean_env.html

 That's where the ``strict=False`` option comes in.
 In the code below, it allows referring to the ``numbers`` global variable as part of the ``with`` block, and